amitp-ai/Text_Summarization/MLOps/README.md

 ## Inference
 Below is an example command to run inference pipeline from the command line using the latest training run of a model named `MODEL1`.
 Instead of the latest run, older runs can also be using using v0, v1 etc. Moreover, the best performing model in a given run is used.

-This is especially convenient because we can train/build various different models (using the above command), and once we are satisfied with a given model, we can use that model name in the below command to download it from WandB server and then deploy it into production.
+This is especially convenient because we can train/build various different models (using the above training command), and once we are satisfied with a given model, we can use that model name in the below command to download it from WandB server and then deploy it into production.

 `python ./src/inference.py --hiddenDim 128 --numLayers 2 --decNumLayers 4 --numHeads 4 \
 --dropout 0.0 --inputTextFile 'inferenceData.json' --modelType 'Seq2SeqwithXfmrMemEfficient' \